Are you an internationally educated nurse not yet licensed in Manitoba?

 - Language Proficiency Form: please read this form carefully and follow its directions.
 Note: if your first language is not English or French, you must provide board-approved language proficiency test scores in order to open a file with the CLPNM.
 This form was last updated September 10, 2019.

 - Non-Nursing Employment Information Form: please have your current employer (and any other employers you have had in the last 4 years) complete this form and mail it directly to the CLPNM.
 This form was last updated January 5, 2021.

 For information on the next steps in the credential assessment process, review the CLPNM’s Credential Assessment Application Guide for IENs.

-- Once the CLPNM has received your NNAS advisory report, you have one (1) year in which to open AND to complete your credential assessment application file.
+- Once the CLPNM has opened your credential assessment application file, you have one (1) year in which to complete it.

 - The CLPNM reserves the right to request that any applicant/registrant undergo language proficiency testing.
 This is the case even if the NNAS does not require that you submit a language test.
 For more information please see here.